quelgeek/pyngres/examples/README.md

 # pyngres

-pyngres is a Python package that wraps the Actian OpenIngres API.
+pyngres is a Python package that wraps the *Actian OpenIngres API*.

 ## Example Code